thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ### Involuntary Internal Music and Pattern Replay

 Autistic individuals frequently describe continuous musical imagery, rhythmic phrases, or patterned sensations that replay spontaneously.
 Within the DPM, these experiences arise when auditory and motor-simulation networks share overlapping branches.
-Reactive spillover from one domain reactivates the other, producing closed-loop entrainment between imagined sound and simulated movement.
+Reactive spillover from one domain reactivates the other, producing **closed reactive loops** between imagined sound and simulated movement.
 Because inhibitory gating is weak, the loop persists—experienced as *involuntary yet coherent music*, analogous to a physical stim occurring entirely in neural space.

 ### Background Problem-Solving and Spontaneous Insight